 Though a full-featured audio editor, Filmora is more like a multimedia toolbox that allows you to edit videos, audios, and photos.
-The trendy and intuitive interface will involve the least learning curve you could ever imagine and thus it is renowned as the best video and audio editor Mac software for beginner users.
+The modern and intuitive interface will involve the least learning curve you could ever imagine and thus, it is renowned as the best video and audio editor Mac software for beginner users.
 Download a free copy to try it out below:

 The good news is that this editing software is simple, straightforward, and will work for many consumers who create their own broadcasts.
-However, it is rather limited when it comes to recording audio from your computer itself and you’ll need to add SoundFlower to accomplish that.
+However, it is rather limited when recording audio from your computer itself, and you’ll need to add SoundFlower to accomplish that.

-This is one of the more celebrated audio editing software systems for Mac computers as it contains a great number of tools and sound effects as well as supports a considerable number of file types.
-The main attribute may be how user-friendly the wavepad sound editor is as well as the number of different features.
+This is one of the more celebrated audio editing software systems for Mac computers.
+It contains many tools and sound effects and supports a considerable number of file types.
+The main attribute may be how user-friendly the wavepad sound editor is and the number of different features.

-The only substantial negative is that the floating toolbars used will get in the way at times when you are working on larger projects.
-However, a big positive is that this editing system can really clean up old, hissy audio quite well which will substantially improve your recordings.
+The only substantial negative is that the floating toolbars used will get in the way when you are working on larger projects.
+However, a big positive is that this editing system can clean up old, hissy audio quite well, substantially improving your recordings.

 Sound Forge is an almost legendary audio editing system used by professionals and now priced for consumers.
-For those who want the ultimate in terms of file compatibility, features, and overall quality, Sound Forge sets the standards.
+Sound for those who want the ultimate file compatibility, features, and overall quality, Sound Forge sets the standards.
 The 2.0 version is perfect for sound design projects as many different audio files can be used.